Introduction

 - Faculty of Science

-UTS emphasizes a practice-oriented, interdisciplinary, and future-focused learning approach, integrating research, case studies, real-world projects, and professional internships.
+UTS places strong emphasis on practical, interdisciplinary, and future-focused learning, integrating research, case studies, real-world projects, and industry internships into the student experience.

 Notable Rankings